Alignak-monitoring/alignak/doc/source/07_advanced/distributed.rst

     * **Broker**: The broker daemon exports and manages data from schedulers.
 The management can is done exclusively with modules.
 Multiple :ref:`Broker modules <the_broker_modules>` can be enabled simultaneously.

-      * Module for centralizing Shinken logs: Simple-log (flat file)
+      * Module for centralizing Alignak logs: Simple-log (flat file)
       * Modules for data retention: Pickle , ToNdodb_Mysql, ToNdodb_Oracle, couchdb
       * Modules for exporting data: Graphite-Perfdata, NPCDMOD(PNP4Nagios) and Syslog
       * Modules for the Livestatus API - status retention and history:  SQLite (default), MongoDB (experimental)
-      * Modules for the Shinken WebUI: GRAPHITE_UI, PNP_UI.
+      * Modules for the Alignak WebUI: GRAPHITE_UI, PNP_UI.
 Trending and data visualization.
       * Modules for compatibility: Service-Perfdata, Host-Perfdata and Status-Dat